Introduction to Microsoft Defender for Servers

 Linux auditd alerts and Log Analytics agent integration (Linux only) - The auditd system consists of a kernel-level subsystem, which is responsible for monitoring system calls.
 It filters them by a specified rule set, and writes messages for them to a socket.
 Defender for Cloud integrates functionalities from the auditd package within the Log Analytics agent.
 This integration enables collection of auditd events in all supported Linux distributions, without any prerequisites.

 Log Analytics agent for Linux collects auditd records and enriches and aggregates them into events.
 Defender for Cloud continuously adds new analytics that use Linux signals to detect malicious behaviors on cloud and on-premises Linux machines.
-Similar to Windows capabilities, these analytics span across suspicious processes, dubious sign-in attempts, kernel module loading, and other activities.
+Similar to Windows capabilities, these analytics include tests that check for suspicious processes, dubious sign-in attempts, kernel module loading, and other activities.
 These activities can indicate a machine is either under attack or has been breached.

 For a list of the Linux alerts, see the Reference table of alerts.